forbconly/Family/family_data.md

 •	Mosaji of: Daiwik, Rudransh
 •	Jijaji of: Ina, Ashwin, Mohnish, Shubhi, Priyansh, Nimit, Kaira, Vihaan Key Facts:
 •	A software engineer who has worked with MNCs like Huawei.
-Personality: Very similar in nature to Juhi.
+Personality: Very calm and soft-spoken.
+Likable and friendly.
+Very similar in nature to Juhi.
 ---Person Ends---

 ---Person Start---